Free Guide Updated 2026 Teacher Shortage Route

 B2

-English level required (from Jan 2026)
+English level required

 125K+

-Verified UK sponsors on VisaPath
+Verified sponsors on VisaPath

 The UK has a well-documented teacher shortage, particularly in secondary schools and STEM subjects.
-This means many schools are actively looking to recruit internationally â and the UK government has structured the visa rules to make this easier than most other Skilled Worker routes.
+Many schools actively recruit internationally and the visa rules reflect this.

 Salary thresholds for teachers in 2026